feathersjs/docs/guides/chat/creating.md

 # Creating the application

 In this part we are going to create a new Feathers application using the generator.
+Head over to the [generator (CLI) guide](../generator/readme.md) to install it and get a basic understanding of how it works.

 ## Generating the application

-With everything [set up]() let's create a directory for our new app:
+With everything [set up](../generator/readme.md) let's create a directory for our new app:

 ```
 $ mkdir feathers-chat